uwla/cryptography_playground/README.md

+# CRIPTOGRAPHY PLAYGROUND

+This repository contains some python scripts that implement some criptography algorithms.

+This is for learning purposes; do not use it in production!

-# SAGEMATH UTILS
+## USING SAGEMATH

-Some util libraries for working with sagemath on different topics.
+Here are instructions for working specifically with sagemath.

-## USE

 First, install sagemath.
 Then, to use it within python (or sage itself):